nadeemsiddiqui1980/Git-Commands/Readme.md

 . git log (This will provide you the list of log, like when it was committed, etc.)

+. git pull origin master

+. git push origin master

 . git push -f origin master (This will push the local update to the remote repository.
 This is not recommended)

-. git push origin master

 . git branch (This will give list of Branches)